 Jessica and Tina are both awesome and so knowledgeable.
 This course made me excited about Pelvic PT and about taking more Herman Wallace classes!
 Thank You!

 -Heather Alaniz PT, DPT, OCS - Chicago, IL

 Muscle mapping was so helpful!!
 I wish I would have learned it sooner.
 It helped so much better way understanding of PF Anatomy.

 Truly enjoyed every minute of the course.
 I really appreciated the additional focus on the importance of taking care of ourselves as clinicians.
 Overall information was very informative and also included a review of PF 1.

 -Meaghan Dullea, DPT - Knoxville, TN

-Really appreciated the instructors knowledge and willingness to provide “extra” to this class, really made for a great weekend of leaning for me!
+Really appreciated the instructor's knowledge and willingness to provide “extra” to this class, really made for a great weekend of learning for me!

 -Kaeli LaMont, PTA - Seattle, WA